jim-collier/x9git/project/design.md

 	- `pr create` is the opposite case and does park work automatically: publishing is the whole intent, and nothing is being deleted.

 - Offline is split by what a command is for, not handled once for all of them.
-	- A command that means something locally runs and reports what it skipped: `update` commits, `br create` and `br hotfix` make the branch, `br switch` switches, `br land` merges.
+	- A command that means something locally runs and reports what it skipped: `pullcom` commits, `br create` and `br hotfix` make the branch, `br switch` switches, `br merge` merges.
 Each one names `sync` as the way to publish afterward.
 	- A command that exists to publish refuses before the plan is shown: `sync`, `pr create`, `pr ok`, `release`.
 Reporting success having sent nothing is worse than a hard failure, and failing halfway through on raw git output is worse than refusing up front.
 	- Offline is the state the pre-command fetch discovers, not a flag you pass. `--no-fetch` declines the incoming round trip - a reasonable thing to want against a reachable remote - so it does not stop a push.
 The cost is that it also declines the check, so a push while genuinely offline fails with git's own message.
-	- Two places need more than a skipped push. `br land` holds back the remote branch delete until the merge is published, because until then origin's copy is its only ref to that work.
+	- Two places need more than a skipped push. `br merge` holds back the remote branch delete until the merge is published, because until then origin's copy is its only ref to that work.
 The hotfix back-merge normally merges `origin/<default>` (correct after `pr ok`, which lands server-side); offline that ref is the stale one, so it falls back to the local branch.

 - The one command that publishes a directory shows what is in it first.
 	- `repo create` and `repo connect` from a plain directory list the files before asking.
 Everything else in the tool previews what it touches; this is the step where a stray `.env` or private key becomes public.